interlay/interbtc-clients/vault/README.md

         --bitcoin-rpc-user <BITCOIN_RPC_USER>
             [env: BITCOIN_RPC_USER=]

+        --bitcoin-wif <BITCOIN_WIF>
+            File containing the WIF encoded Bitcoin private key

         --btc-confirmations <BTC_CONFIRMATIONS>
             How many bitcoin confirmations to wait for.
 If not specified, the parachain settings will be used (recommended)

         --btc-parachain-connection-timeout-ms <BTC_PARACHAIN_CONNECTION_TIMEOUT_MS>
-            Timeout in milliseconds to wait for connection to btc-parachain [default: 60000]
+            Timeout in milliseconds to wait for connection to btc-parachain

+            [default: 60000]

         --btc-parachain-url <BTC_PARACHAIN_URL>
-            Parachain websocket URL [default: ws://127.0.0.1:9944]
+            Parachain websocket URL

-        --collateral-currency-id <COLLATERAL_CURRENCY_ID>
-            The currency to use for the collateral, e.g. "DOT" or "KSM".
-Defaults to the relay chain currency if not set
+            [default: wss://api-dev-kintsugi.interlay.io:443/parachain]

         --collateral-timeout-ms <COLLATERAL_TIMEOUT_MS>
-            Timeout in milliseconds to repeat collateralization checks [default: 5000]
+            Timeout in milliseconds to repeat collateralization checks

+            [default: 5000]

         --electrs-url <ELECTRS_URL>
             Url of the electrs server.
-If unset, a default fallback is used depending on the network argument
+If unset, a default fallback is used depending on the detected network

+        --faucet-url <FAUCET_URL>
+            Pass the faucet URL for auto-registration

+    -h, --help
+            Print help information

         --keyfile <KEYFILE>
             Path to the json file containing key pairs in a map.
 Valid content of this file is e.g.